 Project Rachel is the abortion healing ministry of the Catholic Church in the United States.
 It is a diocesan-based network of specially trained priests, religious, therapists, and laypersons who provide a team response of care for those suffering in the aftermath of abortion.
 In addition to referring for Sacramental Reconciliation, the ministry provides an integrated network of services, including pastoral counseling, spiritual direction, support groups, retreats, and referrals to licensed mental health professionals.
 For more information, contact your diocese or visit usccb.org/abortionhealing.

-SIMPLE STEPS

-Here is a list of simple steps that you can use in your parish, school, or ministry to help prepare for and celebrate the Sunday of Divine Mercy.
+SIMPLE STEPS Here is a list of simple steps that you can use in your parish, school, or ministry to help prepare for and celebrate the Sunday of Divine Mercy.
 These steps offer ideas on how to use the provided resources.
-Each step may not apply to your specific circumstance, but most can be adapted to suit the needs of your specific community.
+Each step may not apply to your specific circumstance, but most can be adapted to suit the needs of your community.
 1. Share the message of mercy with those suffering after abortion.
 Many dioceses offer help for those who are suffering spiritually, mentally, or emotionally after participation in abortion.
-Ask your diocesan Respect Life director whether your diocese has Project Rachel (or otherwise named abortion healing ministry), and if so, whether they can give you a flyer directing people how to seek that help.
+Ask your diocesan Respect Life director whether your diocese has Project Rachel (or an otherwise named abortion healing ministry), and if so, whether they can give you a flyer directing people how to seek that help.
 (A flyer with individual pull-off tabs featuring the contact information of the ministry is best.)
 Hang copies of the flyer in various places around your parish, such as in the vestibule or on a bulletin board.
 Also, post copies of the flyer in restrooms, especially on the inside of the stall doors in both women's and men's restrooms.
 Hanging the flyer in discreet places like restrooms allows those interested to privately pull a tab from the flyer.
 Tear off two or three of the tabs before hanging the flyer to encourage people to take one of the tabs.

-2. Highlight the Sunday of Divine Mercy in your bulletin or newsletter.
+2. Highlight the Sunday of Divine Mercy.

-The Divine Mercy Novena begins on Good Friday, April 10.
-Print the sample announcement for the novena in your bulletin the weekend of Palm
+The Divine Mercy Novena begins on Good Friday.
+Print the sample announcement for the novena in your bulletin the weekend of Palm Sunday.
+The weekend of the Sunday of Divine Mercy, use one of the sample announcements about healing after abortion.
+Consider also using the sample announcements in your newsletters and on your website and social media accounts.

+We would love to see

+how you and your

+family, parish, or

+school participate!

-We would love to see how you and your family, parish, or school participate!
-Email us at prolife@usccb.org or tag us on Facebook (@peopleoflife) or Twitter (@usccbprolife).
+Email us at prolife@usccb.org or tag

+us on Facebook (@usccbrespectlife)

+or Twitter (@usccbprolife and

+@ProjectRachel).